 ©2014 Danny Gottlieb

-For permission to reprint or repost this article or any other site content, please contact Stone Percussion Books LLC here.
-We will contact the authors for further permission.
+For permission to reprint or repost this article or any other content on this site, please contact Stone Percussion Books® LLC here.
+We will contact the authors regarding further permission.

 We recommend starting work with Stick Control . . .